mikeythongphan/PartnerIntegrationBFF/README.md

   "currency": "USD",
   "timestamp": "2024-05-10T14:30:00Z"
 }
-→ Kết quả 502 Bad Gateway.
+→ The result is a 502 Bad Gateway.

-* Xem message trong RabbitMQ:
+* View messages in RabbitMQ:
-Vào http://localhost:15672 → login guest/guest → tab Queues → click queue partner-transactions → Get messages để xem các transaction đã được enqueue.
+→ Go to http://localhost:15672 → log in guest/guest → Queues tab → click queue partner-transactions → Get messages to view the transactions that have been enqueued.

-* Lỗi thường gặp:
+* Common Errors:
-"Connection refused" khi start API:
+"Connection refused" when starting API:
-→ RabbitMQ chưa ready. Đợi thêm 10-15 giây rồi thử lại.
+→ RabbitMQ is not ready.
+Wait 10-15 seconds and try again.

 * Docker Compose build fail:
-→ Đảm bảo Docker Desktop đang chạy (icon Docker xuất hiện ở taskbar/menubar).
+→ Ensure Docker Desktop is running (Docker icon appears in taskbar/menubar).

 dotnet: command not found:
-→ Cài lại .NET SDK và restart terminal.
+→ Reinstall .NET SDK and restart terminal.

-* Port 5000 bị chiếm:
+* Port 5000 is occupied:
-→ Đổi port trong docker-compose.yml: "5001:8080" rồi truy cập http://localhost:5001/swagger.
+→ Change the port in docker-compose.yml to "5001:8080" and then access http://localhost:5001/swagger.

 # ⚠️ Noted
-### Nếu dùng Docker Compose, Swagger chỉ bật ở môi trường Development.
-Kiểm tra biến môi trường trong docker-compose.yml:
+### If using Docker Compose, Swagger is only enabled in the Development environment.
+Check the environment variables in docker-compose.yml:

 environment:
-  - ASPNETCORE_ENVIRONMENT=Development   # phải là Development mới có Swagger
+  - ASPNETCORE_ENVIRONMENT=Development   # Only the Development team has Swagger.

-### Hiện tại file đang để Production nên Swagger bị tắt.
-Sửa lại:
+### Currently, the file is in Production mode, so Swagger is disabled.
+Please fix it:

-* Mở file docker-compose.yml, tìm dòng:
+* Open the docker-compose.yml file and find the line:
 - ASPNETCORE_ENVIRONMENT=Production

-* Đổi thành:
+* Change to:
 - ASPNETCORE_ENVIRONMENT=Development

-* Rồi chạy lại:
+* Then run back:
 docker compose down
 docker compose up --build